albertovalverde/MethodAI/README.md

 5. Explore Collaborative Prototyping: Investigate collaborative prototyping options for team projects.
 6. Integrate Feedback Mechanism: Add a feedback system for instant input on prototypes during the design process.

-### Does this align better with what you were looking for in the To-Do list structure?
-Let me know if you need any changes or further assistance!

 ## Dependencies

 - streamlit